-Extreme Ownership is a book about principles of leadership and teamwork used by Navy SEALs.
+Extreme Ownership is a great mindset book about principles of leadership and teamwork used by Navy SEALs.
 If you want to be intimidated, look up a picture of one of its authors, Jocko Willink.

 Throughout, Willink and Babin provide actionable advice on how to cultivate a high-performing team.
 From advice on building buy-in and setting standards, to prioritization and creating a culture of discipline—Extreme Ownership is an essential tome on leadership.